sympy/sympy_doc/README.md

 ## Release docs

 This is harder, because you have to update the index.

+First, move the current latest docs to the version number (which should currently be a redirect to the `latest` docs).

+    git rm -r 0.7.2/
+    git mv latest 0.7.3

 Checkout the SymPy release tag and build the docs as above.
 Then do

-    cp -R ../path/to/sympy/doc/_build/html 0.7.3 # Replace 0.7.3 with the release number
+    cp -R ../path/to/sympy/doc/_build/html latest

 Edit `releases.txt` with the new release.
 Then run